pmayd/OPT/schlacht11_test-alt.Tanoa/README.md

 ----Version 1.017
 - added: dummyflags and hot flags added to big airfield again
 - added: new launchers added to setup_classnames.sqf
-- changed: max playernumber changed to 162 (81 each side) in setup.sqf
+- changed: max playernumber changed to 162 (81 each side) in setup/setup.sqf
 - added: marker added to teleport flags in all bases

 ----Version 1.016